 You will see in 'dmesg' and any log that collects kernel messages if you have hit a deny.
-Bight away it is worth to know that this will cover any access that was denied because it was no

 Right away it is worth to know that this will cover any access that was denied because it was not allowed, but explicit denies will put no message in your logs at all.